Statistical Press Release – Non-financial sector indebtedness – September 2020

 The rise in public sector indebtedness was mainly reflected in the increase of financing granted by the general government (€0.9 billion) and the financial sector (€0.9 billion), partly offset by the reduction of financing granted by the external sector (€1.0 billion) (Chart 2).

 The growth in the private sector indebtedness resulted from an increase of €0.3 billion in the households’ indebtedness granted by the financial sector and €0.3 billion in the corporations’ indebtedness granted by the external sector.

 Annual rates of change (1)

-In September, the annual rate of change (a.r.) of private corporations’ total indebtedness was 1.5%, a decrease of 0.1 percentage points from the previous month.
-The a.r. of total households increased by 0.2 percentage points, standing at 0.5%.
+In September 2020 the annual rate of change (arc) of private corporations’ total indebtedness was 2.0%, 0.4 percentage points (p.p.) less than the previous month.
+The annual rate of change of total households’ indebtedness increased by 0.1 p.p., standing at 0.9%.

 (1) Annual rates of change in indebtedness reflect developments in total debt (including loans, debt securities and trade credits) of the non-financial private sector to the other institutional sectors (information on a consolidated basis).
 Annual rates of change are calculated on the basis of an index built from derived transactions, i.e. changes in end-of-period positions excluding reclassifications, revaluations, exchange rate variations and other changes that do not arise from financial transactions.